nagysamuel/DualStudent2024/README.md

 # DualStudent2024

-Introducing DualStudent2024, a collection of programs convert CSV data into an easily accessible web-based table.
+Introducing DualStudent2024, a collection of programs to convert CSV data into an easily accessible web-based table.
 This collection includes:

 * A **Python Program** for converting CSV files into SQLite databases.
 * A **Node.js Backend** to serve data from the SQLite database via HTTP requests.